 In a truck accident claim, almost any time a truck driver is behind the wheel of their truck, their actions benefit the employer, and the employer, generally a trucking company, is liable.

-Building a Claim for Compensation After a Florida Truck Accident
+Building a Claim for Compensation After a Truck Accident

-Because Florida law recognizes the concept of respondeat superior, and you will pursue your claim against the trucking company, building a truck accident claim requires an additional step not included in the navigation of most car accident claims.
+When state laws recognize the concept of respondeat superior, this allows you to pursue your claim against the trucking company.
+However, building a truck accident claim requires an additional step not included in the navigation of most car accident claims.
 You will need to show:

 Each of these steps requires specific evidence, and this could include calling in experts and evaluating a wide range of proof, some of which are held by the trucking company.
 You will not be able to pursue a liability insurance payout from the trucking company or a lawsuit until you have completed each step.